EdivaldoVictor/bookingFlowV2/TECHNICAL_DECISIONS.md

 - **API:** tRPC with proper error handling and validation
 - **Testing:** 17 passing tests with comprehensive coverage

 ### ⚠️ Pending Critical Features
-- **Stripe Configuration:** API keys need to be configured in production

 - **Production Deployment:** Environment setup and monitoring
 - **Email Notifications:** Booking confirmations and reminders